yasirfaizahmed/Bare-metal-stm32-repository/README.md

 5. [stm32 stlink utility](https://www.st.com/en/development-tools/stsw-link004.html)

-## Run the commands below at the working directory
+## ---Run the commands below at the working directory---

 Go to the sample sketch directory, for e.g. PRIJECTS/BLINKY0/